-No. Action Priority Timeframe Budget Funding source Responsibility 2.2.2 KLLM to undertake hazardous waste awareness programmes with Medium 2020 - 2024 ТВС ТВС KLLM the public with a focus on HHW.
-2.2.3 KLLM to undertake in-house hazardous waste training and a clean- High 2020 - 2024 Nil to be undertaken N/A KLLM up of the depot. internally.
-2.2.4 KLLM should encourage registration of hazardous waste generators Medium 2020 - 2024 Nil.
-To be undertaken N/A KLLM on the GRWMIS. internally 2.2.5 Use social media as a platform to spread waste awareness Medium 2020 - 2024 Nil.
-To be undertaken N/A KLLM messages. internally Objective 2.3 W aste awareness campaigns are mainstreamed at schools and all learne ers and educate ed on good waste management practices 2.3.1 Waste awareness campaigns to be undertaken at all schools in the High 2020 - 2024 No additional labour ТВС KLLM KLLM.
-School recycling competitions to be implemented once a cost if the same year. resource listed under 2.1.2 fulfils this role.
-A travel budget for waste awareness staff Goal 3: Improve d institutional functioning and capacity • Objective 3.1 Th e cleansing services department has sufficient well capacitated empl oyees to allow for the waste ma nagement function to be a ctioned effectively a nd for the IWMP to be implemented 3.1.1 The cleansing services department's organogram is to be reviewed High 2020/21 Nil.
-The review of the N/A KLLM to determine if sufficient positions are listed to allow organogram can be implementation of this IWMP.
-All key positions should be filled. undertaken internally.
-Budget will be required to fill vacancies 3.1.2 Implementation of the IWMP to be added as KPIs to the Waste High 2020 - 2024 Nil.
-N/A KLLM Manager or supervisors performance evaluation criteria.
-3.1.3 Training schedule to be developed with training needs for High 2020 - 2024 Nil.
-No budget will be N/A KLLM employees at different levels identified.
-The KLLM Human Resource (annually) required to identify (HR) Department to approve all training. training needs
+No. Action Priority Timeframe Budget Funding source Responsibility 2.2.4 KLLM should encourage registration of hazardous waste generators on the Medium 2020 - 2025 Nil.
+To be undertaken internally N/A KLLM GRWMIS.
+2.2.5 Use social media as a platform to spread waste awareness messages.
+Medium 2020 - 2025 Nil.
+To be undertaken internally N/A KLLM 2.2.6 Provide recycling drop-off facilities for used machinery oil and e-waste at one Low 2025 Provision of containers and KLLM KLLM landfill site servicing to be tendered out 2.2.7 Develop a HHW strategy to direct the management of HHW.
+The strategy will Medium 2022 Nil.
+To be developed internally KLLM KLLM cover HHW awareness and solutions for the management of HHW.
+Objective 2.3 Waste awareness campaigns are mainstreamed at schools and all learners s and educate ed on good waste mar nagement practices 2.3.1 Waste awareness campaigns to be undertaken at all schools in the KLLM.
+High 2020 - 2025 No additional labour cost if the ТВС KLLM School recycling competitions to be implemented once a year. same resource listed under 2.1.2 fulfils this role.
+A travel budget for waste awareness staff Goal 3: Im proved institutional functioning and capacity Objective 3.1 The cleansing services department has sufficient well capacitated emplo oyees to allo w for the waste man agement function to be actioned e ffectively and for t he IWMP to be implemen ited 3.1.1 A WMO must be designated in writing.
+The WMO must be from middle to High 2020 Nil.
+KLLM KLLM senior management in the KLLM and be responsible for matter pertaining to waste management 3.1.2 The cleansing services department's organogram is to be reviewed to High 2020/21 Nil.
+The review of the organogram N/A KLLM determine if sufficient positions are listed to allow implementation of this can be undertaken internally.
+IWMP.
+All key positions should be filled.
+Budget will be required to fill vacancies 3.1.3 Implementation of the IWMP to be added as KPIs to the Waste Manager or High 2020 - 2025 Nil.
+N/A KLLM supervisors performance evaluation criteria.
+3.1.4 Training schedule to be developed with training needs for employees at High 2020 - 2025 Nil.
+No budget will be required to N/A KLLM different levels identified.
+The KLLM Human Resource (HR) Department to (annually) identify training needs approve all training.
+3.1.5 All landfill sites and future waste management facilities to be managed by High 2020 - on-going Nil.
+To be covered under the experienced and qualified personnel. training budgets of project 3.1.5.